Rheumatologist Jobs in USA with Visa Sponsorship

 Do I need a medical license to get visa sponsorship as a rheumatologist?

-You don't need a full medical license for initial H-1B sponsorship, but you need ECFMG certification and eligibility for state licensure.
+You don't need a full medical license for initial H-1B visa sponsorship, but you need ECFMG certification and eligibility for state licensure.
 Most employers require you to obtain a medical license before starting work, which can be processed during visa approval waiting periods.

 Can foreign medical graduates get rheumatologist visa sponsorship?